abdelkadouss/neda/README.md

 # Neda

-Neda is a Rust library for getting prayer times from multiple providers. is good to make you own prayer times app really quickly and easily incha'Allah. it is a part of [Neda](https://github.com/abdelkadess/neda) project a free and open source cross platform - insha'Allah - salat (prayers) times app and library.
+Neda is an open source app Rust library for getting prayer times from multiple providers. is good to make you own prayer times app really quickly and easily incha'Allah. it is a part of [Neda](https://github.com/abdelkadess/neda) project a free and open source cross platform - insha'Allah - salat (prayers) times app and library.